In 30 seconds…

 It’s sometimes difficult to pinpoint the exact number of older men with ED because as they age a lot of men suffer from what you might call “erectile dissatisfaction”.
 When you get older, it’s likely that you’ll find that it takes longer to get an erection or it might not be quite as hard as it used to be in your 20s and 30s.
 Some men also find it frustrating that they can no longer get an erection spontaneously just from having a sexual fantasy.

 But these changes don’t necessarily mean you have ED, where it’s not possible to get a firm enough erection for sex despite prolonged sexual contact.
-In addition, it’s worth bearing in mind that ED medications such as Viagra/Sildenafil and Cialis/Tadalafil still need direct stimulation of the penis in order to work.
+In addition, it’s worth bearing in mind that ED medications such as Sildenafil, branded Viagra, and Cialis/Tadalafil still need direct stimulation of the penis in order to work.

 Whether you find you need treatment for ED or not, you may actually find there are unexpected benefits to embracing a slower pace for sex.
 As women generally need more time to become aroused than men, older men can find themselves complementing their female partners better in the bedroom – particularly by embracing techniques such as sensual massage in addition to penetrative sex.